Trafikito/trafikito-support/content/blog/data_sources/2018-09-10-what-will-happen-if-i-delete-a-data-source-which-is-in-use.md

 If this data source does have variables defined and those variables are in use:

 *   In the text boxes, notification email and anywhere it is rendered as text, you will see the variable name instead of a value.
-*   In charts variables will have no logs and depending on if the chart have other active variables, it will display an empty chart for the deleted variable or just the message **No data for this time interval**.
+*   In charts variables will have no logs and depending on if the chart have other active variables, it will display an empty chart for the deleted variable or just the message **No data for this time interval.**